-In Chicago, Ms. Till is a member of the Federal Reserve Bank of Chicago’s Working Group on Financial Markets and serves on the Advisory Board of DePaul University’s Arditti Center for Risk Management.
+Ms. Till is a member of the Federal Reserve Bank of Chicago’s Working Group on Financial Markets.
 She has provided seminars (in Chicago) to staff from the Shanghai Futures Exchange, China Financial Futures Exchange, Zhengzhou Commodity Exchange, and the Dalian Commodity Exchange.
-In New York, Ms. Till is a board member of the International Association for Quantitative Finance and has frequently participated in professional society meetings in New York City.
+Ms. Till is also a board member of the International Association for Quantitative Finance and has frequently participated in professional society meetings in New York City.

 Ms. Till has presented her analyses of the commodity futures markets to the following institutions: the U.S. Commodity Futures Trading Commission, the International Energy Agency, and to the (then) U.K. Financial Services Authority.
 She has been a panel member at both the U.S. Energy Information Administration’s workshop on the “evolution of the petroleum market and [its] price dynamics” and the Bank of Canada’s joint roundtable with the International Energy Forum on “commodity cycles and their implications.”
 In addition, she is the co-editor of the best-selling Risk Book (London), Intelligent Commodity Investing.